30 roof types infographic

 5. Butterfly Roof

-Butterfly roofs are ideal for homes in arid or desert climates, mainly because their central valley allows for rainwater to be collected easily.
-Butterfly roofs are also ideal for a modern aesthetic and homes that can take advantage of natural lighting, as the outer edges of the “butterfly” can accommodate larger windows, such as floor-to-ceiling windows.
+Butterfly roofs are ideal for homes in arid or desert climates, mainly because their central valley allows rainwater to be collected easily.
+Butterfly roofs are also suitable for a modern aesthetic and homes that can take advantage of natural lighting, as the outer edges of the “butterfly” can accommodate larger windows, such as floor-to-ceiling windows.

 butterfly roof examples